+The Commission encourages nominating projects that align with the state's climate goals, manage congestion through innovative strategies, include multimodal solutions, and advance transportation equity.
 Furthermore, pursuant to Executive Order N-73-20, the Commission encourages projects that identify and incorporate the installation of conduit or fiber where appropriate and feasible along strategic corridors.

 These improvements may be on the state highway system, local streets and roads, public transit facilities, bicycle facilities, and pedestrian facilities, or required mitigation or restoration or some combination thereof.
-Applicants are encouraged to consider the incorporation of complete streets elements into nominated projects when they would be beneficial, cost-effective, and practicable to the overall project scope.
-These elements could include, but are not limited to, elements that improve the quality of bicycle and pedestrian facilities and that improve safety for all users of transportation facilities.
+To the extent beneficial, cost-effective, and practicable, proposed nominations should incorporate complete street elements into projects, including but not limited to elements that improve the quality of bicycle and pedestrian facilities and that improve safety for all users of transportation facilities.